Brian Clark (September 11 survivor): Rescue of Stanley Praimnath

 As Clark and DiFrancesco made their way to the voice screaming for help, DiFrancesco became overcome with smoke and returned to the stairs, which he would also ascend.
 Unlike the rest of his coworkers who went up the stairs, however, DiFrancesco reversed course and survived.
 Clark made his way to find Fuji Bank employee Stanley Praimnath, who was pinned underneath some debris behind a wall that had stood firm.

-Praimnath had initially evacuated the building after the first plane had hit the North Tower but went back inside as South Tower security gave clearance to reenter the building.
-Once he had arrived back at his office on the 81st floor, he was on the phone when he noticed the second plane coming right at him.
+Praimnath had initially evacuated the building after American Airlines Flight 11 had hit the North Tower but went back inside as South Tower security gave clearance to reenter the building.
+Once he had arrived back at his office on the 81st floor, he was on the phone when he noticed Flight 175 coming right at him.
 He screamed and jumped under his desk as the plane was hitting the building.
-After the impact, Praimnath found himself alive under his desk with only minor injuries; the left wing of Flight 175 had sliced through his office and become lodged in a door only 20 ft from him.
+After the impact, Praimnath found himself alive under his desk with only minor injuries; the plane's left wing had sliced through his office and become lodged in a door only 20 ft from him.
 When Clark found Praimnath, there was a wall standing between the two, and the only way for Praimnath to escape was to jump up and go over the wall.

 Praimnath was unsure he would be able to get over the wall but tried due to Clark's urging.
 Praimnath made several unsuccessful attempts to climb the wall, on one occasion injuring his hand, but he persisted, and on another attempt Clark was able to hook his arms around Praimnath and help pull him to the other side.